nextflow-io/nextflow/docs/process.rst

-The option ``stageAs`` allow you to control how the file should be named in the task work directory, providing a specific name or a name pattern as described in the `Multiple input files`_ section::
+The option ``stageAs`` allows you to control how the file should be named in the task work directory, providing a specific name or a name pattern as described in the `Multiple input files`_ section::